Introducing Active Author Guidelines

 Save significant resources in the editorial office

-Active Author Guidelines are a way for you to make your author guidelines actionable for your authors.
+Employing Active Author Guidelines is a way for you to make your author guidelines actionable for your authors.
 During the submission flow, they will be able to click a button and get a report on to what extent their submission complies with your guidelines.
 Is the author missing an abstract?
 Have they not specified a reference style?
 The report will show the author exactly what they need to adjust before hitting the submit button.

 Imagine if the manuscripts your editorial office receives all complied with your author guidelines – how much valuable time would you be able to free up by not having to make tedious, manual checks?